Industrial airflow verification

 Common triggers: odour migration, operator exposure concerns, or “works only when doors are open”.

-Chemical, petrochemical & specialty materials process exhaust • safety reviews • documentation
+Chemical, petrochemical & specialty materials process exhaust • EHS reviews • documentation

 • Process exhaust airflow and static pressure verification